 To turn on or off any actuator(s):

 Select one or multiple actuators which are in the same status - on or off.

-To select multiple actuators, click 🕑 to make checkboxes appear and then select desired actuators.
+To select multiple actuators, click s to make checkboxes appear and then select desired actuators.
+Click the desired button.